elfaradio/elfaradio/README.md

 # 👋 Hello, I'm Farhadul Islam

 I am a third-year **Computer Science and Engineering** student at the **International Islamic University Chittagong**.
-I am passionate about **Machine Learning** and **Software Development**, and I enjoy solving complex problems and working on practical projects to improve my skills.
+I’m passionate about **Machine Learning** and **Software Development**, and I enjoy solving complex problems and working on practical projects to sharpen my skills.
-I'm curious about new trends in technology and aim to make a positive impact in the tech world.
+I’m curious about new trends in technology and aim to make a positive impact in the tech world.

 ---